cybertooth-io/ember-data-autocomplete-js/tests/dummy/app/pods/docs/index/template.md

 number.
 1. `ember-data-storefront` is installed because we use its clever `loadRecords` method to perform queries that populate the autocomplete suggestions.
+1. `ember-decorators` is installed because we use native classes to define this component.